2024 Ep 278 - Two Poos and a Wee

 Once a jacky was seas you

-i know what i'm calling you birdie well you actually want for many other things um chilean rose the common pet spider available in america and europe can live up to 20 years old and the green bottle blue is mine metallic uh looking blue legs um obviously supports carpent footycom
+i know what i'm calling you birdie well you actually want for many other things um chilean rose a common pet spider available in america and europe can live up to 20 years old and the green bottle blue is mine metallic uh looking blue legs um obviously supports carpent footycom

 no interest no interest no uh would not live for 20 years in my house